apereo/cas/cas-server-documentation/integration/Attribute-Resolution.md

 | `SingleRowJdbcPersonAttributeDao`| The implementation that maps from column names in the result of a SQL query to attribute names.
 | `MultiRowJdbcPersonAttributeDao`| Designed to work against a table where there is a mapping of one row to many users.
 Should be used if the database is structured such that there is a column for attribute names and column(s) for the corresponding values.
 | `XmlPersonAttributeDao`| XML backed person attribute DAO that supports wildcard searching.
-| `LdapPersonAttributeDao`| Queries an LDAP directory to populate person attributes using Spring Framework.
+| `LdapPersonAttributeDao`| Queries an LDAP directory to populate person attributes using Spring Framework's LDAP.
 | `GroovyPersonAttributeDao`| Resolve attributes based on an external groovy script.
 | `TomlLdapPersonAttributeDao`| Resolve person attributes and insert the ldap/context settings from an external Toml file.
 | `JsonBackedComplexStubPersonAttributeDao`| Resolve person attributes that are specified in an external JSON file.
+| `LdaptivePersonAttributeDao`| Queries an LDAP directory to populate person attributes using the Ldaptive library.

 More about the Person Directory and its configurable sources [can be found here](https://wiki.jasig.org/display/PDM15/Person+Directory+1.5+Manual).